EU GMP Certification for Cannabis: Top 3 Benefits

 Similar to other agricultural commodities, cannabis must pass regulatory compliance testing for microbial pathogens before it can be legally sold to consumers.
 Currently, cannabis cultivators have a few options to treat their flower, the most common being: ionizing radiation technology like gamma, X-ray, and e-beam or non-ionizing radiation such as radio frequency.

-Although the cannabis industry is new across the globe, a trend in cannabis decontamination tech is already emerging.
+Although the legal cannabis industry is new across the globe, a trend in cannabis decontamination tech is already emerging.
 While both ionizing and non-ionizing tech are equally successful in reducing mold and pathogens, the similarity ends when evaluating the impact on the original product quality.
 So much so that regulators in Canada and Germany have implemented extra rules for product treated with ionizing radiation to warn consumers of its usage, and states in the United States are discussing the same.

 Cultivators have also taken note of the current regulations and ongoing conversations around cannabis decontamination.
 Seeing the writing on the wall, forward-thinking operators are future-proofing their business and electing non-ionizing solutions for their post-harvest operations.